-[X] QUARTERLY REPORT PURSUANT TO SE QUARTERLY PERIOD ENDED MARCH 31, 2 3 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE [] TRANSITION REPORT PURSUANT TO SE TRANSITION PERIOD FROM TO ECTION 1 3 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE Commis sion file number: 001-38 797 (Exac C Holdings, In Delaware (State or Other Jurisdiction of Incorporation or Organization) 83-0784691 (I.R.S.
-Employer Identification No.) 1605 Westgate Circle, Brentwood, Tenn (Address of Principal Executive Office) 37027 (Zip Code) (Regist rant's Tele l (844) 266-4622 phone Number, Includin g Area Code) Securities registered pursuant to Section 12(b) of the Ac et: Title of each class Tr ading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.001 per share Warrants to Purchase Common Stock IMAC IMACW NASDAQ Capital Market NASDAQ Capital Market Indicate by check mark whether the registrant (1) has furing the preceding 12 months (or for such shorter p requirements for the past 90 days.
-Yes [X] No [] Indicate by check mark whether the registrant has sub-Regulation S-T (§232.405 of this chapter) during the pr Yes [X] No [] Indicate by check mark whether the registrant is a largemerging growth company.
-See the definitions of "lacompany" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer [] Accelerated filer [] Non-accelerated filer [X] Smaller reporting comp ing company Emerging growth comp oany [X] If an emerging growth company, indicate by check mar or revised financial accounting standards provided pursu ying with any new Indicate by check mark whether the registrant is a shell company (a s defined in Rule 12b-2 of the Exchange Act).
-Yes [] No [X] As of May 13, 2021, the registrant had 25,200,481 share es of commo on stock (par value \$0 001 per share) outstanding.
+- ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE QUARTERLY PERIOD ENDED JUNE 30, 2021 - □ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE TRANSITION PERIOD FROM TO

+Commission file number: 001-38797

+IMAC Holdings, Inc.

+(Exact name of registrant as specified in its charter)

+Delaware (State or Other Jurisdiction of Incorporation or Organization)

+1605 Westgate Circle, Brentwood, Tennessee (Address of Principal Executive Offices) 83-0784691 (I.R.S.
+Employer Identification No.)

+37027 (Zip Code)

+(Registrant's Telephone Number, Including Area Code)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.001 per share IMAC NASDAQ Capital Market Warrants to Purchase Common Stock IMACW NASDAQ Capital Market

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer

+Non-accelerated filer X Smaller reporting company $\boxtimes$

+Emerging growth company X

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+As of August 11, 2021, the registrant had 25,322,356 shares of common stock (par value \$0.001 per share) outstanding.